wagtail/wagtail/docs/topics/images.md

 **On images that won't upscale**

-It's possible to request an image with `fill` dimensions that the image can't support without upscaling. e.g. an image of width 400 and height 200 requested with `fill-400x400`.
+It's possible to request an image with `fill` dimensions that the image can't support without upscaling.
+For example an image of width 400 and height 200 requested with `fill-400x400`.
 In this situation the _ratio of the requested fill_ will be matched, but the dimension will not.
 So that example 400x200 image (a 2:1 ratio) could become 200x200 (a 1:1 ratio, matching the resize-rule).

 **Cropping closer to the focal point**

 By default, Wagtail will only crop enough to change the aspect ratio of the image to match the ratio in the resize-rule.

-In some cases (e.g. thumbnails), it may be preferable to crop closer to the focal point, so that the subject of the image is more prominent.
+In some cases (for example thumbnails), it may be preferable to crop closer to the focal point, so that the subject of the image is more prominent.

 You can do this by appending `-c<percentage>` at the end of the resize-rule.
 For example, if you would like the image to be cropped as closely as possible to its focal point, add `-c100`: